When COVID Comes Home

 - Increased risk of Guillain Barre Syndrome

-We also know that payers are trying to be a little more flexible in allowing for care of patients who are already at home with COVID-19.
-Read about those here!
 You may even have transitioned to a telehealth based platform for your treatments during the height of the pandemic, as insurers have allowed for this service for most patients at this time.
 Some insurers are making telehealth changes permanent so continuing to provide this more efficient method of care may be part of the future of PT!

 - How long did this patient spend in ICU?